JamezP2002/CSC-335-/README.md

 - Use the search bar to find specific games.
 - Browse game categories and explore discounted prices.
 - Click on the "Buy Now" button for purchasing options.
+- Activate the key for your platform and enjoy!

 ---